 #1 – Kurobe Gorge (Toyama Prefecture – Honshu)

 Toyama Prefecture is located half way down the main island of Honshu, overlooking the Japan Sea.
-It is home to East Asia’s only known glaciers outside Russia, and benefits from cheap electricty generated by the abundant hydroelectric resources.
+It is home to East Asia’s only known glaciers outside Russia, and benefits from cheap electricity generated by the abundant hydroelectric resources.
 Kurobe Gorge is found in the Northern Japan Alps.

 A natural and rugged ravine, it is accessible via the Kurobe Gorge Railway.
-Originally built to aid the construction of Kurobe Dam, it has been repurposed into a siteseeing train.
+Originally built to aid the construction of Kurobe Dam, it has been repurposed into a sightseeing train.
 The 20 kilometer route weaves its way in and out of the mountain range, crossing over 20 bridges and through more than 40 tunnels along the way.

 Not only are there some spectacular panoramic views of the gorge below during the journey, but the train also stops at stations en route.
 Meaning visitors can get off, do a little exploring and take photographs of the glorious patchwork of autumn colours covering the mountains.